kafeinarge/ms-elk-ops/README.md

 Please follow these steps:

-Kafka and Mongo DB must be installed.
+Kafka and Elasticsearch must be installed.

-Customer can be save/update via "/customer" POST API.

-Customers can be got via "/customer" GET API.

-After updating customer a kafka producer can be created and customer object can be sent to kafka via kafka producer.
+Customers data are available on kafka.
+A Kafka Consumer can be created and customers data get from kafka via the consumer.
+Then, This customers data can be saved to elasticsearch with the right index via spring data elasticsearch.

+The indexes can be seen on document definitions.